Kiti, Cyprus

 People living in Kiti were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Kiti, you should pack a variety of clothing suitable for a Mediterranean climate, including lightweight clothing for the hot summers and warmer clothing for the cooler winters.
 Don't forget to pack swimwear, as Cyprus has beautiful beaches.
 Pack a good pair of walking shoes for exploring the city and the countryside.
 Also, consider packing a hat, sunglasses, and sunscreen to protect yourself from the sun.
 Bring any necessary prescription medications, as well as a basic first aid kit.
 It's also a good idea to pack toiletries, as familiar brands may not be available in Cyprus.
 If you plan on cooking, you might want to pack some of your favorite non-perishable food items, as they may not be available in local stores.
 Remember to pack important documents, such as your passport, driver's license, and any necessary visas or work permits.
 If you're bringing electronics, don't forget to pack the appropriate adapters for Cyprus's electrical outlets.
 Pack some books or other forms of entertainment for your downtime, especially if you don't speak Greek or Turkish, as English-language entertainment may be limited.
-Lastly, consider packing some personal items that will make your new place feel like home, such as photos or small mementos," commented one expat who made the move to Kiti.
+Lastly, consider packing some personal items that will make your new place feel like home, such as photos or small mementos," explained one expat living in Kiti, Cyprus.

 Where should I setup a bank account in Kiti?